 How to move from ISDN to SIP

-There's many reasons to move to SIP, including BT's planned ISDN 2025 cut-off.
+There are many reasons to move to SIP, including BT's planned 2025 ISDN cut-off.

 We'll take you through the 7 steps of the process so you can understand the journey.

 The first step of the migration process involves mapping out your existing phone network, including looking at how calls flow through your company.

 - How many phone numbers or extensions you have

 - How inbound calls are handled for each department